 Shiga toxin-producing E. coli (STEC) testing

-Detecting STEC is a key expertise within the Eurofins Food & Feed Testing laboratory network.
-This pathogen, an indicator of hygiene and sometimes responsible for severe infections, requires reliable analytical methods to ensure product safety.
+The Eurofins Food & Feed Testing laboratory network has expertise in detecting STEC.
+Products require reliable analytical methods to ensure they are free from this pathogen, which is caused by poor hygiene and sometimes responsible for severe infections.
 We offer a wide range of solutions to guarantee regulatory compliance and protect consumer health.

 Key services